Madigan’s successor resigns amid ‘questionable conduct’

 “After learning of alleged questionable conduct by Mr. Kodatt, it was suggested that he resign as state representative for the 22nd District.
 We are committed to a zero tolerance policy in the workplace,” Madigan and Chicago Alderman Marty Quinn, who share office space, said in a statement.

-Technically, Madigan’s replacement is chosen by ward committee members for the 22nd House district — volunteer Democratic party officials responsible for organizing elections and boosting turnout.
-But Madigan, committeeman for the 13th Ward since 1969, controls 56% of the weighted vote, based on ward population.
-So he could single-handedly choose Kodatt and retains that control for another selection hearing scheduled Thursday morning.
+Technically, Madigan’s replacement is chosen by ward committee members for the 22nd House district — volunteer Democratic Party officials responsible for organizing elections and boosting turnout.
+But Madigan, committeeman for the 13th Ward since 1969, controls 56% of the weighted vote, based on the number of ward votes cast for the seat in the 2020 election.
+So, he single-handedly chose Kodatt and retains that control for another selection hearing scheduled Thursday morning.

 After that, support for Madigan, 78, began to peel away, with 19 formerly loyal Democrats announcing they would not support him for a 19th term at the helm.
 He failed to collect the necessary 60 votes in January and suspended his campaign while the caucus coalesced around Welch.
 Madigan then resigned his job as state representative last week and relinquished control of the state Democratic Party by stepping aside as its chairman on Monday.